Villa Lewaro: Purchase by New Voices Foundation

-On December 20, 2018, the National Trust for Historic Preservation announced that the estate had been sold in mid-September to the New Voices Foundation, which was founded by Richelieu Dennis.
+On December 20, 2018, the National Trust for Historic Preservation announced that the estate had been sold in mid-September to the New Voices Foundation, which Richelieu Dennis founded.
 An emigrant from Liberia, Dennis is the owner of Essence magazine and the 1992 founder of Sundial Brands, a skin and hair care products company which is now a division of Unilever.
 He purchased Madam Walker's brands in 2013 and relaunched them.
-The purchase price paid by New Voices Foundation – which helps women entrepreneurs of color – was not released.
+The purchase price paid by the New Voices Foundation – which helps women entrepreneurs of color – was not released.
 The foundation plans on renovating the estate and will operate it, possibly as a think tank, training center or retreat to support the foundation's mission.
-They would be aided by a change in the village of Irvington's zoning laws, which provides tax relief for registered historical buildings adaptively re-used for non-residential purposes, such as schools, tours and specific types of events.
+A change would aid them in the village of Irvington's zoning laws, which provide tax relief for registered historical buildings adaptively re-used for non-residential purposes, such as schools, tours, and specific types of events.